typelevel/cats-effect/docs/datatypes/io.md

 ```

 Normally a function like this would eventually yield a stack overflow
 error on top of the JVM.
-By using `IO.suspend` and doing all of those
+By using `IO.defer` and doing all of those
 cycles using `IO`'s run-loop, its evaluation is lazy and it's going to
 use constant memory.
 This would work with `flatMap` as well, of
 course, `suspend` being just nicer in this example.